IsaacElenbaas/RWBG/README.md

 # Rain World Background Generator
+### Available as a web app at http://isaacelenbaas.us.to/RWBG.html
 ## About
 RWBG will, given monitor information, generate a background where each monitor is a Rain World screen and each screen is (mostly, I did my best) in the correct game-space relative to those around it.